-Our Los Angeles drug crime lawyers at Simmrin Law Group can help with a number of different drug charges and alleged offenses.
+Our Los Angeles drug crime lawyers at Simmrin Law Group can help with several different drug charges and alleged offenses.
 If you are dealing with any criminal matter, it is always best to contact a knowledgeable lawyer.

 For a free legal consultation with a drug crimes lawyer serving Los Angeles, call (310) 896-2723